 Create a Water Fountain

 Purchase a water faucet attachment and turn your hose bib into a puppy water fountain.
 Specialized attachments like the Lixit Faucet allow your puppy water on demand.
-Train him to activate the drinking fountain before leaving him by itself, and make sure it's strong enough to apply the pressure needed to activate it while you're gone.
+Train him to activate the drinking fountain before leaving him by itself, and make sure he's strong enough to apply the pressure needed to activate it while you're gone.

 Freeze a Treat